How to Live Stream a Church Service

 Here is your recorded file as you can see from the date.
 The latest recording shows up first.
 You can either download this file, create a free VOD, or a Pay-Per-View VOD.
 You can also delete the file when you no longer need it.
 Click on “Create pay-per-view VOD from this video”.

-Now, you can add all the extra details to your product including a title, description, featured image, category, and tags.
+Now, you can add all the extra details to your product including a title, description, featured image, category, and tags to complete your live streaming for churches.
 However, the most important thing you must do is make sure it is a “Video on Demand”, give it a price, and make sure it is the right recorded video file.
 Click on Publish when it is ready.

 After publishing, click on the permalink and it will take you straight to your newly created Pay-Per-View product.
 You will see that you do not yet have access to it.
 This is because a viewer will first need to purchase the product before they can actually watch.